AGU-Data-System/Dynamic-Fetching-Scheduler/code/jvm/API-doc.md

 ## Pagination

 The API uses pagination to limit the number of results returned in a single request.
-When pagination is used, each page has a maximum of 10 results.
+When pagination is used, the client can specify the number of results to fetch in a single page and the page number.

 ## Date and Time format